ithaka/PEP/docs/index.md

 ##### Import a list
 If you are acting on student requests on non-networked computers, you may wish to export that list and then import it to your main computer to keep all requests on one device.
 Connect or transfer the .csv file you exported from the non-networked computer and on your main computer choose **Import.**

+There is currently not a method for editing the csv file data then uploading the changes to the NUC.

 ##### Export a list
 You may wish to use this option if you are working with student requests on a non-networked computer.
 Request lists you modify on the non-networked computer can be exported to a .csv file and then imported to your main machine.
 Only the items you are currently viewing will be exported (either the pending list or the completed list).
+The links contained in the csv file can be used to access JSTOR content on the web.

+There is currently not a method for editing the csv file data then uploading the changes to the NUC.

 ## Introduction letter